Subsampling to Enhance Efficiency in Input Uncertainty Quantification: Numerical Experiments

+In the experiments we investigate the simulation efforts needed for our subsampling procedure to generate accurate estimates of the input variance, the impacts of the procedural parameters $\theta,B,R$ on the estimation accuracy, and practical guidelines on optimal choices of these parameters.
+Regarding performance metrics of the method, we primarily focus on the mean squared error of the obtained input variance estimate.
+In addition, note that our estimated input variance can also be used to construct CIs by plugging into formula \eqref{CLT1}.
+We also examine the quality of these CIs, measured by coverage accuracy and width, as impacted by the estimation accuracy of the input variance.

+We compare our subsampling approach with the variance bootstrap depicted in Algorithm \ref{anova} and the percentile bootstrap suggested by \cite{barton1993uniform,barton2001resampling}.
+The percentile bootstrap adopts the same nested simulation structure as in variance bootstrap, but does not estimate the input variance and instead directly outputs order statistics of the resampled performance measures to construct CIs.
+Specifically, after obtaining $B$ bootstrapped performance measure estimates $\bar{\psi}^b:=\frac{1}{R}\sum_{r=1}^R\hat{\psi}_r(\widehat{F}_1^b,\ldots,\widehat{F}_m^b)$, each averaged over $R$ i.i.d. replications, the percentile bootstrap outputs the $\frac{\alpha}{2}(B+1)$-th and $(1-\frac{\alpha}{2})(B+1)$-th order statistics of $\{\bar{\psi}^b:b=1,\ldots,B\}$ as a $(1-\alpha)$-level CI.

-Our second, ``non-splitting", approach invests all the $1500$ simulation runs in estimating $\sigma_I^2$, and construct the point estimator by averaging all the $1500$ replications, i.e.~$\bar\psi=\frac{1}{B}\sum_{b=1}^B\bar{\psi}^b$, where $\bar{\psi}^b$ is the averaged performance measure for the $b$-th resample from Algorithm \ref{anova sub}.
+In converting our subsampled input variance estimate to CI, we also investigate the use of a ``splitting" versus a ``non-splitting" approach.
+In most part of this section, we use the splitting approach that divides the budget into two portions with one used to estimate the input variance and the other to compute the point estimator.
+To describe it in detail, suppose we have a total budget of $N$ simulation runs.
+We allocate $R_v$ simulation runs to estimate $\sigma_I^2$ using either Algorithm \ref{anova} or \ref{anova sub}, and the remaining $R_e=N-R_v$ simulation runs driven by the empirical input distributions to compute the point estimator $\bar\psi(\widehat F_1,\ldots,\widehat F_m)$.
+When constructing the CI in \eqref{CLT1}, the simulation variance $\sigma_S^2$ is calculated as $\frac{\tilde\tau^2}{R_e}$, where $\tilde\tau^2$ is the sample variance computed from the $R_e$ simulation replications.
+The second, ``non-splitting", approach invests all the $N$ simulation runs in estimating $\sigma_I^2$, and constructs the point estimator by averaging all the replications, i.e., $\bar\psi=\frac{1}{B}\sum_{b=1}^B\bar{\psi}^b$, where $\bar{\psi}^b$ is the performance measure estimate for the $b$-th resample from Algorithm \ref{anova sub}.
 The simulation variance $\sigma_S^2$ in this case is taken to be the sample variance of all the $\bar\psi^b$'s divided by the bootstrap size $B$.
-The rationale for this approach is that, when the subsample size $\theta n$ is large, $\mathbb E_*[\bar{\psi}^b]$ should accurately approximate the plug-in estimator $\psi(\widehat F_1,\ldots,\widehat F_m)$ with an error that is negligible relative to the input error.
+The rationale for this approach is that, when the subsample size $\theta n$ is large, $\mathbb E_*[\bar{\psi}]$ should accurately approximate the plug-in estimator $\psi(\widehat F_1,\ldots,\widehat F_m)$ with an error that is negligible relative to the input variability.
 Using the former as a surrogate for the latter avoids splitting the budget; however, we will see later that this may introduce too much bias to maintain the desired coverage level when the subsample size is relatively small.